 According to data from the CDC (2017), there are there are major differences in stillbirth rates among different groups.
 For Black people, the stillbirth rate is more than double the rate than other groups, except when compared with American Indian/Alaskan Native people.
 These are rates per 1,000 live births and stillbirths.
 See the data below:

 Being a person of color is not a cause for having a stillbirth.
 However, communities of color are disproportionately affected by racism.
 Racism and unequal living conditions affect their health and well-being and puts them at higher risk of pregnancy complications, such as stillbirth.

 March of Dimes recognizes that racism and its effects are factors in the health disparities in pregnancy outcomes and babies’ health.
 We must work together to bring fair, just and full access to health care for all moms and babies.

 How do you know if your baby is stillborn?

 If your baby is stillborn, your provider talks with you about options for giving birth.
-When and how you give birth depends on how far along you are in your pregnancy, your medical history and what you feel is best for you and your family.
+When and how you give birth depends on how far along you are in your pregnancy, your medical condition and what you think is best for you and your family.
 Some women need to give birth right away for medical reasons, but it’s often safe to wait until you go into labor on your own.
 Labor usually starts within 2 weeks after a baby dies in the womb.

 Your provider may recommend: